Fiction Writing Exercises for Exploring and Developing Theme

 Since themes can contain messages and morals, make a conscious effort not to force your personal beliefs and values onto your readers.
 There’s a difference between making a statement and being preachy.
 Most readers don’t like novels that preach at them.
 In fact, some themes work best when they work as questions and the reader gets to experience contrary viewpoints.
 For example, we all accept that stealing is wrong, but we feel differently about it when it’s done by a small child who is starving.

-Let’s Talk Theme
+Let’s Talk About Themes

 And keep writing.